 Ensemble Forecasting: Spaghetti Plots

 Computer forecasts can go awry for several reasons.
 Right off the bat, numerical weather predictions can "bust" pretty quickly if the model is poorly initialized (in other words, if the initialization does not accurately represent the current state of the atmosphere).
-Meteorologists compensate by implementing a technique that gauges how sensitive computer models are to the way they're initialized.
-Specifically, forecasters tweak (make minor changes to) the initialization of a model, and then run the model using this slightly different initial state.
-Then they tweak the initialization again, in a slightly different way, and run the model using this new initial state.
-This process of "tweaking" the initial conditions is repeated a number of times (for some models, a few dozen times).
+Meteorologists compensate by implementing a technique that gauges the sensitivity of computer model forecasts to the way they're initialized.
+Specifically, forecasters tweak (make minor changes to) the initialization of a model, and then run the model again using this slightly different initial state.
+Then they tweak the initialization another time, in a slightly different way, and run the model using this new initial state.
+This process of "tweaking" the initial conditions is repeated a number of times (for some models, many dozen times).
 If all or most of the tweaked model runs come up with basically the same numerical prediction for a specific forecast day, meteorologists have a relatively high degree of confidence in that day's forecast.
 If, however, the tweaked model runs predict several noticeably different scenarios for the day in question, then forecasters have a fairly low degree of confidence in the numerical prediction.
 The collection of different runs from the series of initialization "tweaks" is called an ensemble, and each individual run is an ensemble member.

 At the time, ensemble members diverged wildly by 96 hours in their forecast of Katrina's track, casting great uncertainty on the eventual landfall location along the Gulf Coast (there was noticeably greater certainty for where the storm would make landfall in Florida).
 Hopefully, it's becoming clear to you that the GFS ensemble played a role in determining the forecast of the possible future tracks of the developing depression (we're sure that forecasters at the National Hurricane Center also used other models to predict the system's track and get a firmer handle on the cone of uncertainty).